This soft and fluffy Cherokee fry bread is a delicious treat that means a lot to me. They're versatile, filling, and so easy to make!

 Water- You will need water or milk to moisten the dough.
 Water is more traditionally used, but milk adds a richer flavor.

-Baking powder- To help the fry bread puff and rise as they cook, you'll want to use baking powder.
+Baking powder- To help the fry bread puff and rise as it cooks, you'll want to use baking powder.

 Oil- For frying the fry bread, you'll need some vegetable oil, canola oil, or similar.
 You'll need at least 1 inch of oil in a large pan.

-Take a ball of dough and knead it a little between your hands to make it smooth and elastic.
-It helps to have your hands covered in flour, or to use a lightly floured surface depending on how sticky the dough is.
+Step 5: Take a ball of dough and knead it a little between your hands to make it smooth and elastic.
+It helps to have your hands covered in flour or to use a lightly floured surface depending on how sticky the dough is.

 Serve as desired and enjoy.